nodeca/navit/README.md

 params count as defined.
 We decided, it's not a big price for nice API.

 * Electron: methods `.post` & `.frame.*` are not implemented.
-* PhantomJS/SlimerJS: see [here](https://github.com/baudehlo/node-phantom-simple#known-issues).
+* PhantomJS: see [here](https://github.com/baudehlo/node-phantom-simple#known-issues).
 Also Electron is much more stable.

-Electron & SlimerJS are NOT headless.
-To run yous script in headless environment, you should [xvfb](https://github.com/electron/electron/blob/master/docs/tutorial/testing-on-headless-ci.md).
+Electron is NOT headless.
+To run your script in headless environment, you should [xvfb](https://github.com/electron/electron/blob/master/docs/tutorial/testing-on-headless-ci.md).